 Licensing ensures that children are in a safe environment.
 This is completed through initial licensing inspections, as well as maintained by periodic, unannounced site visits by Licensing Program Analysts (LPAs) to make sure centers are in compliance.
 These site visits include assessing the entire classroom and beyond – activity areas, cabinets, closets, storage, locks and latches, and all exterior areas and equipment.

 Licensing violations have the potential to put children at risk and jeopardize their safety.
-Therefore, state officials will work with centers to address necessary changes and conduct follow-up visits to address any and all violations.
+Therefore, the California child care license state officials will work with centers to address necessary changes and conduct follow-up visits to address any and all violations.
 In addition to inspections, LPAs will also investigate any complaints about a facility and consult the center to navigate and resolve the issues.

 4. How does Licensing work together with Parents?